Let Freedom Reign

-Let Freedom Reign is the third studio album by American R&B recording artist Chrisette Michele, released November 30, 2010 on Def Jam Recordings.
+Let Freedom Reign is the third studio album by American R&B singer Chrisette Michele, released November 30, 2010 on Def Jam Recordings.
 Production for the album took place at several recording studios and was handled entirely by record producer Chuck Harmony, who also co-wrote most of the album with Michele.

 The album debuted at number 25 on the US Billboard 200 chart, selling 42,000 copies in its first week.
 Upon its release, Let Freedom Reign received positive reviews from most music critics, who complimented its production and Michele's singing.

 Background

 Recording sessions for the album took place at various recording locations, including KMA Studios and The Cutting Room in New York, New York, Vanilla Sky Studios in North Hollywood, California, and Westlake Recording Studios in Los Angeles, California.
 The album was produced entirely by Chuck Harmony.

 Reception

 Commercial performance

 The album debuted at number 25 on the US Billboard 200 chart, with first-week sales of 42,000 copies in the United States.
 It also entered at seven on Billboards R&B/Hip-Hop Albums and at number 12 on its Digital Albums chart.